instnt-inc/instnt-ios-sdk/README.md

 1. Create a form in the Instnt dashboard and get the Workflow ID.

-2. Install InstntSDK through Cocoapods.

-InstntSDK is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+2. Install InstntSDK through [CocoaPods](https://cocoapods.org) by adding the following line to your Podfile:

 ```ruby
   pod 'InstntSDK'
 ```

-3. Implement the following code to present the form associated with the Workflow ID
+3. Implement the following code to present the form associated with the Workflow ID:

 ```swift
   import InstntSDK